Wash Guide & After Care

 To hand wash your cashmere knitwear, use cold or lukewarm water (35℃) using a small amount of cashmere shampoo or a similar wool wash.
 Massage the garment lightly.
 If stained, gently rub the area directly with detergent.
 Rinse by pressing softly without wringing or twisting.
 Excess water can be removed by rolling the garment in a towel on a flat surface and pressing gently.

-A washing machine can be used to wash your cashmere garments if a ‘delicates’; ’wool' or 'hand' wash cycle is selected with a low spin speed.
+We don't recommend using a machine to wash your cashmere but if you choose to then the following method will be the safest: Always make sure the ‘delicates’; ’wool' or 'hand' wash cycle is selected with a low spin speed.
 Only use a liquid detergent like a cashmere shampoo or a similar detergent recommended for Wool or Silk.
 Do not bleach.
 Do not use fabric conditioner.

 If you opt to machine wash, you should consider inserting your cashmere in a Mesh Bag before washing for extra protection.